 With so many great things to do in Paris, we carved out just one day for Disneyland Paris, and we had a great time.
 Here are my tips for making your day at Disneyland Paris the best it can be.

 Is one day enough?

-Yes and no. Disneyland Paris has two parks – Disneyland Paris and Walt Disney Studios Park – but neither is as large as Disneyland and California Adventure in the USA.
+Yes and no. Disneyland Paris has two parks – Disneyland Paris and Walt Disney Studios Park – but neither is as large as Disneyland in the USA.
 It's not even close to Walt Disney World.
 You can hit the highlights of both parks at Disneyland Paris in one day.

 That said, one day is not enough to thoroughly visit both parks.
 There were several attractions that we were sad to miss because we ran out of time and energy.